Workplace Inclusion and Diversity

 Candidates can make requests for modifications or adjustments to assist you in applying for positions, or if you are successful, in your position.
 If you have particular requirements that need to be met in order to submit your application please contact the National Recruitment Unit.

-We also participate in the Australian Public Service (APS) RecruitAbility Scheme which supports the employment of people with disability in the APS and the APSC Indigenous Careers program as part of the Commonwealth Aboriginal and Torres Strait Islander Employment Strategy.
+We also participate in the Australian Public Service (APS) RecruitAbility Scheme which supports the employment of people with disability in the APS and the APSC Indigenous Career program as part of the Commonwealth Aboriginal and Torres Strait Islander Employment Strategy.

-GradAccess is a centralised recruitment stream for people with disability into Australian Public Service graduate programs.
+GradAccessis a centralised recruitment stream for people with disability into Australian Public Service graduate programs.
 This year is the second year of the pilot.
 GradAccess gives you the opportunity to gain a graduate role in a number of Australian Government agencies through a single centralised recruitment process.

-Diversity and Inclusion in the ABS
+Inclusion and Diversity in the ABS

 Our commitment is demonstrated through a range of workplace policies, strategies and initiatives including: